 Four contaminated parcels lie along the pathway of the new Crossroads roadway alignment.
-Three of these are under Agreed Orders with the Department of Ecology, while one is under a Cooperative Agreement with the U.S. Environmental Protection Agency (EPA).
+These are under Agreed Orders with the Department of Ecology, and one is also under a Cooperative Agreement with the U.S. Environmental Protection Agency (EPA).
+The Ultra Cleaners site is also under an Agreed Order.
 In the northern part of downtown, the City cleaned up another contaminated property in the area formerly occupied by the Northshore School District’s (NSD) Bus barn and transportation/maintenance facility.

 Grant funding & assistance